Skip to content

 Low ratios = bad insulation

 Most advanced testers, like the Uni-T UT505B, calculate these ratios automatically.
-You just select DAR/PI mode, press start, and watch it do its thing — saving you the hassle of manual calculations.
+You just select the DAR/PI mode, press start, and watch it do its thing, saving you the immense hassle of manual calculations.

 Aussie Tips: What to Look for in an Advanced Insulation Tester